Projects-BESHY/yetevents-server/README.md

     - eventDate
     - eventDescription
     - eventImageUrl
+    - eventAddress
-    - eventLocation: Stored using the GeoJSON format.
+    - eventLocation: Stored using the GeoJSON format od the eventAddress provided.
     - eventTags: Many to Many relationship with `Tag`
     - eventUsers: The users that have registered to the event.
 Many to Many relationship with `User`
     - eventCreator: Many to one relationship with `User`